KaufHA/kauf-rgbww-bulbs/enabling-effects.md

 copied file to have your access point information.
-This should not be needed with the "forced_hash" but acts as extra insurance that you will not need to re-add your bulb.
+This should not be needed with the "forced_hash" but acts as extra insurance that you will not need to re-add your bulb to the network.

 ```yaml
 wifi:
   ssid: SomeSID
   password: secret
 ```

+> Remember: Do not push your custom config to a public
+> git repository if you put a password in the config file.

 ### Build and Upload